-Running a daily huddle seems pretty simple right?
+Running a daily standup meeting seems pretty simple right?
 After all it’s just another meeting.
 Well not really.
-The daily huddle process is important.
-Just like in football, a great huddle or standup meeting should leave team members prepared for their next action, clear on their number one priority for the day, energized and armed with the tools they need to get it done.
+The daily stand-up process is important.
+Just like in football, a great huddle or stand-up meeting should leave team members prepared for their next action, clear on their number one priority for the day, energized and armed with the tools they need to get it done.

-So what makes a kick-ass daily huddle?
+So what makes a kick-ass daily stand-up meeting?
 And what are the warning signs that yours is going awry?
-Check out the ten tips below for running a kick-add daily huddle meeting.
+Check out the ten tips below for how to run a daily stand-up meeting.
 And don't forget to download your free daily huddle agenda at the end of this post as well as share the video.

 Running an effective meeting needs a good quarterback.
 Good quarterbacks know whether to run the ball or pass in order create a successful drive down the field.
 They know the players, the playbook, and they know how to clear a path to the end zone.
 When the huddle breaks, everyone knows exactly what needs to be done today to win the game.